mynamasp/STM32F446xx-Driver/docs/index.md

-For Writing to a GPIO Pin-
+For Writing to a GPIO Port-
 ```markdown
 	GPIO_WriteToOutputPin(pGPIOx, Value)
 ```